Gaelic Games Europe: Regions

-As of 2019, the regions included:
+As of 2023, the regions were:

 Competitions

 Competitions formats

-In GAA terms 'Europe' comprises all of continental Europe (excluding Ireland & Great Britain) with great distances between each team, so Gaelic Games Europe has various competition formats.
+In GAA terms, 'Europe' comprises all of continental Europe (excluding Ireland & Great Britain) with great distances between each team – so Gaelic Games Europe has various competition formats.

 Since 2006, men's and ladies football competitions have been played on a regional basis.
 Teams play in regional competitions and may also enter European Football Championships.
 Some regions also have their own competitions (e.g. Brittany, Galicia).

-Many of the regional competitions use a system of 'rounds' (also called 'tournaments') spread over a number of months with 3-5 rounds being the norm in regional football championships.
-Each round is competed in a single day with teams playing a single round-robin group or multiple groups followed by knock-out style play-offs (e.g. quarter & semi-finals) and a final which determine the ranking of every team present on the day.
+A number of the regional competitions use a system of 'rounds' (also called 'tournaments') spread over a number of months.
+Each round is completed in a single day with teams playing a single round-robin group or multiple groups followed by knock-out style play-offs (e.g. quarter & semi-finals) and a final to determine the ranking of every team present on the day.
 Teams are awarded points (25 points for the winner, 20 points for the runner-up, etc.) which are added to those accrued in other rounds to determine the competition winners for that season.

 All men's (11-a-side) and ladies (9-a-side) teams may enter the European Football Championships which is a one-day event, usually in October.
 Teams are seeded into different grades (Senior, Intermediate and Junior).
 Each team plays 3-4 group games before progressing to the play-off stages of a Championship, Shield & Plate competition depending on their results.

-The 'Premier' championships are for 15-a-side teams in men's and ladies' football and are organised on a 'knock-out' basis - as is usual in GAA championships with 60 minute games - played over a number of weekends in Maastricht, where there is a full-GAA size astroturf pitch, or other regional venues.
+The 'Premier' championships are for 15-a-side teams in men's and ladies' football and are organised on a 'knock-out' basis - as is usual in GAA championships with 60 minute games - played over a number of weekends or a tournament format at a suitable 15-a-side GAA pitch.
 Winners then represent Europe in the All Ireland Club Championships.

 The European camogie and hurling championships are played by teams (9-a-side) from across Europe who compete together over five 'rounds' in various cities between May and October annually.

-Other matches such as internationals (which have featured France, Italy, Germany, Galicia and Brittany) are also played, along with national 'Cup' competitions confined to teams in a single country e.g. Finland, Germany.
+Other matches such as internationals (which have featured France, Italy, Germany, Galicia and Brittany) are also played, along with national 'cup' competitions confined to teams in a single country (e.g. Finland, Germany).

-Every three years, a variety of camogie, hurling and ladies/men's football teams from Europe compete in the GAA World Games in both Irish-born and Non-Irish categories.